mabyre/MFC-CPlusPlus-StarterKit/README.md

 # MFC C++ Starter Kit #

-For developers vho want to totaly masterise thier developments in C++.
+For developers vho want to totally masterise thier developments in C++.

-PM mean Protocol or Protable Machinery.
+PM means Protable Machinery some C codes to

 # Features #

 - Masterise your code for multi-plateform devlopment in C++
-- MFC Application under tests
+- MFC Application under tests that send TRACE to Reporter
 - Powerfull functions for memory management

 # Requirements #

-Fully portable core software in C language so you can pickup some C sources to another plateform.
+- Visual Studio Community

-Any IDE that can make a reference to a library.
-Here it's Visual Studio Community
+- MFC

 ## Want to know more